RussellSprouts/ice-forth/README.md

    is written, the memory space from $8000-$FFFF is now permanently frozen.
 This section of memory becomes the PRG data of the `out.nes` file.

 6. The NES ROM is now created.
-The reset vector will set up the stack pointers and restore the contents of RAM, continuing from where `freeze` left off.
-It will jump to the execution token stored in `thaw`.
+The word `thaw` is the startup word.
+It will restore the state of the machine and return as if returning from the word freeze.

 ## Features